yhczc/MaixPy_DOC/en/contribute/doc_convention.md

 * The file name is not limited to `README.md`, other file names are named with lowercase + underscore, such as `get_hardware.md`

+## Catalog and links

+Try to guide readers to use the directory, and use the jump link in the text with caution.
+If the link jumps in a mess, it will cause the document to look messy and it will be difficult to read.

 ## Chinese and English (multi-language) page file directory structure and file name are the same